vrandall66/front-end-submissions-public/1803/mod-3/personal-projects/andrew-james/checkin-3.md

 ## Project Name:
-TBD
+Find First
-#### Check In: 2
+#### Check In: 3

 #### Progress made?
-✅ Add loader for jobs on Dashboard View
-✅ Add thunk for jobs in Dashboard View
-✅ Add SlideMenu to UI
+✅ Ability to save job
-✅ Add several updates to redux store for menu, and jobListings ✅ Add Data from API
+✅ Loading Spinner for saving job
+✅ Responsive styling

 #### What deliverables still need to be completed from your last checkin?
-Complete styling on cards
-Working on responsive design
-NavLinks need to be implemented
+N/A
 #### Next Steps?
-☑️ Implement a tablet layout
+☑️ Implement static search bar
+☑️ Complete responsive design
+☑️ Saved Jobs Featuer

 #### What are your concerns (if any)
+N/A
 #### Deliverables for next checkin:

-[] Work on styling
-  - Cards
-  - Navlinks
-[x] Get jobs into UI
-[] Work on responsive design of app
+Completed project